Gregory-K/gajim-omemo-mod/README.md

 # "OMEMO Mod" plugin for Gajim

-A modified version of the official OMEMO plugin for Gajim that exposes the "unacknowledged message count" (`UNACKNOWLEDGED_COUNT`) as a user configurable value.
+A modified version of the official OMEMO plugin for Gajim that exposes the "unacknowledged message count" (`UNACKNOWLEDGED_COUNT`) and the rest of the `backend.utils` constants as user configurable values.
 It works as a drop-in replacement.

-This additional setting can be found in the "Advanced" section under the "Settings" tab of the "OMEMO configuration" panel/window.
+These additional settings can be found in the "Advanced" section under the "Settings" tab of the "OMEMO configuration" panel/window.

 Homepage: https://github.com/Gregory-K/gajim-omemo-mod